jose-andr/customer-account-management/02-define/crm-data-quality-rule-refinement.md

 > How many person accounts do not contain an email?

-Refined business question:
+Refined wording:

-> What proportion of active person accounts do not have a primary email address, and does this limit account communication or self-service?
+> What proportion of active Person Accounts have no usable email address, and which customer interactions are affected?

+### Step 2 — Identify the correct control

+Decide whether the issue should be handled through:

+- Salesforce prevention;
+- Plauti detection;
+- Databricks monitoring;
+- operational review;
+- governance;
+- root-cause improvement; or
+- a combination.

 ### Step 3 — Confirm the population